Alex Call Player Props: Nationals vs. Rockies

-The Washington Nationals and Alex Call, who went 0-for-3 last time in action, take on Jose Urena and the Colorado Rockies at Coors Field, Friday at 8:40 PM ET.
+The Washington Nationals and Alex Call, who went 1-for-4 with a home run and three RBI last time in action, battle Austin Gomber and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Rockies.
+In his most recent game, he racked up three RBI (going 1-for-4 with a home run and a walk) against the Rockies.

 Alex Call Game Info & Props vs. the Rockies